-George Vanderbilt was an extensive traveler, to say the least.
+The travels of George Vanderbilt were extensive, to say the least.
 He visited more than 25 countries, crossing the Atlantic Ocean a total of 60 times by the end of his life.
 But more specifically, he was a champion of the July getaway, often spending the entire month abroad.

-George’s wanderlust can be traced back to his youth.
+George’s love of travel can be traced back to his youth.
 He spent much of his childhood visiting museums, libraries, and historic sites throughout Europe with his family.
 In 1879, at the age of 16, George accompanied his father on a three-month-long summer tour of England and France.
-The pair visited Versailles, the Louvre, Napoleon’s tomb, the National Gallery in London, Windsor Castle, and the graves of philosophers Voltaire and Rousseau.
+Their travels took them to Versailles, the Louvre, Napoleon’s tomb, the National Gallery in London, Windsor Castle, and the graves of philosophers Voltaire and Rousseau.

-He wrote in his July 1879 travel journal:
+He wrote in his July 1879 travel journal (feature image):